copasi/copasi-dependencies/readme_linux.md

 	  -c, --copasidir dir           The COPASI installation directory.
 	  -e, --exportSBML file         The SBML file to export.
 	  -i, --importSBML file         A SBML file to import.
+	  -r, --reparameterize file     Before any task is run, the model is reparameterized with the values specified
+	                                in the provided INI file.
 	  -s, --save file               The file the model is saved to after work.
 	  -t, --tmp dir                 The temp directory used for autosave.

 If you also built the graphical frontend, you want to run